-Print services are now available for Faculty in the Print & Mail Services office located in the first floor of the Roche Commons.
+Print services are available for Faculty in the Print & Mail Services office located in the first floor of the Roche Commons.
 Services include copying, folding, cutting and binding.
-Print jobs are received either electronically through jotform or as an e-mail attachment.
-Jobs that are to be reproduced can be delivered using inter-office mail or can be dropped off at the Print & Mail Services office in the Roche Commons.
-Large, multi-function jobs can take up to one week to be completed, smaller jobs can be ready in three days.
+Print jobs should be submitted as an e-mail attachment.
+Course packs should utilize the College's Ares system provided through the Library by emailing librarydeskgroup@stonehill.edu.
+Large, multi-function jobs can take up to two weeks to be completed, smaller jobs can be ready in three days.
+Large jobs can also be printed through Omni Color Print, our preferred vendor.
+Our contact is Jim Nickson-401-434-8130.
 Please refer to the Stonehill Print & Mail Services webpage for further information or call Print & Mail Services at 508 565-1264.